dustinpfister/blog_posts/_posts/blog-distractions.md

 ## Conclusion

 Well I do not want to spend all day working on this.
-Just wanted to make another one of my posts on bloging as it is a nice distraction from the usual posts on javaScript related topics, but now I want to get back to work.
+Just wanted to make another one of my posts on bloging as it is a nice distraction from the usual posts on javaScript related topics, but now I want to get back to work on my usual topics that I write about.